homermultitext/chsseminar/README.md

-# summerseminar2016
+# CHS seminar

-Jekyll web site for CHS seminar, summer 2016, at <http://homermultitext.github.io/summerseminar2016>.
+Jekyll web site for Homer Multitext project seminar at the Center for Hellenic Studies seminar, see <http://homermultitext.github.io/chsseminar>.